michelle123lam/lloom/docs/about/get-started.md

 ```

 ### OpenAI setup
-LLooM uses the OpenAI API under the hood to support its core operators.
-You'll first need to locally set the `api_key` variable to use your own account.
+LLooM uses the OpenAI API under the hood to support its core operators (using GPT-3.5 and GPT-4).
+You'll first need to locally set the `OPENAI_API_KEY` variable to use your own account.
 ```py
 import os
 os.environ["OPENAI_API_KEY"] = "sk-YOUR-KEY-HERE"